Japanese spacecraft sends rovers towards asteroid Ryugu

 The solar-powered rovers’ voltage plunged as night fell on Ryugu, a sign that they are on the asteroid, said Hayabusa project team spokesman Takashi Kubota.

-The two rovers, each about the size of a cookie can, are to capture images of the asteroid and measure surface temperatures before a larger rover and a lander are released later.
+The two rovers, each about the size of a biscuit tin, are to capture images of the asteroid and measure surface temperatures before a larger rover and a lander are released later.

 The rovers move by “hopping” because the extremely weak gravity on the asteroid makes rolling difficult.